-38. Leases:
+30. Leases:

-The Company has lease contracts for land, properties and other assets used in its operations.
-These lease contracts generally have lease term of 28 years.
+The Company has lease contracts for leasehold properties used in its operations.
+These lease contracts generally have lease term of 29.5 years.

-The Company also has certain leases with lease term of 12 months or less and leases of low value assets.
-The Company applies the 'short term lease' and 'low value assets' recognition exemptions for these leases.
+The Company has also certain leases with lease term of 12 months or less and leases of low value assets.
+The Company applies the 'short term lease' and 'leases of low value assets' recognition exemptions for these leases.